-- The conversion works will be spread over a period of approximately four years, between 2020 and 2023.
+- The conversion works will be spread over a period of approximately three years, between 2020 and 2022.

-- The Brussels-Capital Region has been divided into four equal, geographical zones (see the map below).
+- The Brussels-Capital Region has been divided into three zones (see the map below).

 When and how will I be informed ?

-- Once the conversion calendar has been finalised, your network administrator (Sibelga) will inform you officially, 24 months before the actual conversion date of your zone, at the latest.
+- Your network administrator (Sibelga) will inform you officially, 24 months before the actual conversion date of your zone, at the latest.
 You will be informed by letter or email.

 - You will receive a reminder at least 3 months before the conversion.